bryanmylee/godot-multiplayer/README.md

 # Deployment

-We currently manage our services with Docker Compose.
+We currently manage our services internally with Docker Compose, with an NGINX reverse proxy on top of the whole layer for TLS.

 Refer to [this guide](https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/) on deploying the services to a remote host using Docker Contexts.

 ```bash
 docker compose build